ni/monodrive-documentation/docs/LV_client/sensors/mono__depth__camerac.md

 </p>

 ### Description
-Reads the stream data for a depth camera sensor and returns a picture with the format specified in the stream dimensions.
+Configures and reads the stream data for a  depth camera sensor and outputs a picture of the size specified on the **Camera configuration**.

 ### Inputs

-- **monoDrive in (Cluster):** See description at **monoDrive.ctl**.
 - **error in (Error Cluster):** can accept error information wired from VIs previously called.
 Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

 ### Outputs
 - **Image (Picture):** Procesed image, ready for display.
-- **Raw data :** Pixel values for the images .
+- **Raw data (2D SGL array):** Pixel values for the images .
-- **Camera configuration :** Camera configuration used for the camera.
+- **Annotation data (String):** Classification data for elements in the image.
 - **error out (Error Cluster):** can accept error information wired from VIs previously called.
 Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.